estivate/charts/charts/pulsar-operator/README.md

     kubectl create namespace <k8s-namespace>
     ```

-2. Install the `pulsar-operator` chart.
+2. Add the Stream Native repo.

     ```
+    helm repo add streamnative https://charts.streamnative.io
+    helm repo update
+    ```

+3. Install the `pulsar-operator` chart.

+    ```
     helm install pulsar-operators --namespace <k8s-namespace>  streamnative/pulsar-operator
     ```

+    If you are using a newer version of Kubernetes that Stream Native has not officially tested yet, download and edit the chart to include it.

+    ```
+    helm fetch streamnative/pulsar-operator --untar
+    cd pulsar-operator
+    [edit Chart.yaml to allow your newer version] helm install pulsar-operator --namespace demo-sn pulsar-operator .
+    ```

-3. Verify that the `pulsar-operator` chart is installed successfully.
+4. Verify that the `pulsar-operator` chart is installed successfully.

     ```
     kubectl get po -n <k8s-namespace>